savvycodes/openstad-event-planner/README.md

 - 🎉 [event-overview](packages/event-overview) – _React component to view events in the openstad frontend ("activiteiten overzicht")_
 - 🌍 [openstad-event-planner-widgets](packages/openstad-event-planner-widgets) – _Apostrophe CMS module that bundles the React components_

-### Publish
+### Publishing

-You can use lerna to publish a new version to npm
+You can use lerna to publish a new version to npm, for now this is done manually

 ```sh
 $ npx lerna publish